 Blood cholesterol tests, also known as lipid profiles, assess the quantities of fats in the blood.
 The different fats tested for include:

-- HDL cholesterol, also known as “good cholesterol”
+- high-density lipoprotein cholesterol, also known as “good” cholesterol

-- LDL cholesterol, also known as “bad cholesterol”
+- low-density lipoprotein cholesterol, also known as “bad” cholesterol

 The amounts of these fats will increase if a person has recently eaten food.
-So, people are asked not to eat for 9 to 12 hours before the test, which helps to give an accurate profile of the amounts of these fats in the blood.
+That is why people are asked not to eat for

-Some recent guidelines suggest that fasting is not necessary before all cholesterol and triglyceride tests.
-However, people who are having these tests should refrain from drinking alcohol for 24 hours before the test.
-It is always best for individuals to check with their doctor to see whether these new guidelines apply to them.
+Research has suggested that fasting may not be necessary before all cholesterol and triglyceride tests.
+However, people who are having these tests should refrain from drinking alcohol for

 Gamma-glutamyl transferase test

-A gamma-glutamyl transferase (GGT) test helps to diagnose liver disease.
-GGT is an enzyme in the liver that helps it to work effectively.
+A gamma-glutamyl transferase (GGT) test helps diagnose liver disease.
+GGT is an enzyme in the liver that helps it work effectively.

 Iron blood test